Prakharpandey007/Twitter_Dev/README.md

 #### AWS-S3
 Amazon Web Services(S3) is a Cloud Service used for Uploading the images of the Post created by the authenticated user.
 ### Passport.Js
- Passport is authentication middleware for Node.js used for different types of Authentication.
+ Passport is authentication middleware for Node.js.

 ## Project Structure
 ```